Marley-Enoghe/alx-low_level_programming/0x14-bit_manipulation/README.md

-Solution to bit manipulation problems
+this is bit manipulation projects